pytorch/xla/README.md

 <b>Current CI status:</b>  ![GitHub Actions
 status](https://github.com/pytorch/xla/actions/workflows/build_and_test.yml/badge.svg)

+Note: PyTorch/XLA r2.1 will be the last release with XRT available as a legacy runtime.
+Our main release build will not include XRT, but it will be available in a separate package.

 PyTorch/XLA is a Python package that uses the [XLA deep learning compiler](https://www.tensorflow.org/xla) to connect the [PyTorch deep learning framework](https://pytorch.org/) and [Cloud